April 6, 1987: Leonard vs Hagler

 Leonard picked the perfect time to finally face Marvelous Marvin.

 The hallmark of Hagler’s career had been his remarkable consistency, the result of an ironclad work ethic.
 For every fight, he put himself in jail and trained with a relentless intensity borne out of anger and resentment, which in turn stemmed from the conviction he was a victim of injustice, that the only answer to being ducked by the champions and robbed by the judges was to work ever harder.
 Even as champion he had maintained that same drive and desire as he watched other boxers collect bigger paydays and garner more face time with Howard Cosell.
 But after the Hearns fight, that inner fire had cooled.
-How could he see himself as a victim after signing big money deals with Gillette and Pizza Hut?
+How could he see himself as a victim after signing rich sponsorship deals with Gillette and Pizza Hut?

 Leonard vs Hagler